stanlon/4_CSS_Flexbox_Gallery/README.md

 - The ::after pseudo-element creates an element that is the last child of the selected element.
     - You can use it to add an empty element after the last image.
-    - If you give it the same width as the images it will push the last image to the left when the gallery is in a two-column layout. - Right now, it is in the center because you set justify-content: center on the flex container.
+    - If you give it the same width as the images it will push the last image to the left when the gallery is in a two-column layout.
+    - Right now, it is in the center because you set justify-content: center on the flex container.
+    - Must use ::after on container element.
+    - Then use content property set to an empty string.
+    - And need to set the width property.